-The design standards and guidelines contained in this section are intended to encourage building design and construction with durable, high-quality materials in a manner that complements district development patterns, adds vitality, fosters human-scale design, etc. The design standards and guidelines will support the development of a cohesive, attractive, and safe downtown area and encourage private investment.
+The design standards and guidelines contained in this section are intended to encourage high-guality building design and construction with durable, high-quality materials that complements district development patterns, fosters human-scale design, and adds vitality.
+The design standards and guidelines will support the development of a cohesive, attractive, and safe downtown area and encourage private investment.
 The design standards and guidelines do not prescribe a particular building or architectural style.
 Compliance with the standards is reviewed as part of a Type I or II These standards and guidelines apply to all downtown design reviews.